giglesias/CodeReviewExercise/feedback/Feedback.md

 # Feedback and findings for Code Review exercise #

-This document describes all the feedback encountered in the provided code snippet related to logging messages to different sources.
+This document describes all the feedback for the the provided code snippet related to logging messages to different sources.

 ## Compilation errors ##